 3 Interviews to be audio recorded

-3.1 Subject to paragraphs 3.3 and 3.4, audio recording shall be used at police stations for any interview:
+3.1 Subject to paragraphs 3.3 and 3.4, audio recording shall be used for any interview:

-(a) with a person cautioned under Code C, section 10 in respect of any indictable offence, including an offence triable either way(See Note 3A.)
+(a) with a person cautioned under Code C, section 10 in respect of any indictable offence, which includes any offence triable either way, except where that person has been arrested and the interview takes place elsewhere than at a police station in accordance with Code C paragraph 11.1 for which a written record would be required.
+(See Note 3A.)

 (b) which takes place as a result of an interviewer exceptionally putting further questions to a suspect about an offence described in paragraph 3.1(a) after they have been charged with, or told they may be prosecuted for, that offence, see Code C, paragraph 16.5.